-The Sangamon River Corridor provides an opportunity for the Land Conservation Foundation (LCF) to partner with other land owners and organizations in the Sangamon River Corridor to expand the protected areas along the Sangamon River Figure 1 (p.
-5).
+The Salt Fork River in Vermilion County and its tributaries are also considered highly valued for their fresh water mussel resources and water-based recreational activities such as fishing, canoeing and kayaking.
+Jordan Creek, a tributary of the Salt Fork River, is also on the Illinois Natural Areas Inventory.
+LCF's Mouth of Jordan Reserve is located at the mouth of Jordan Creek on the Salt Fork River.
+Sangamon River Corridor in Piatt County THE SANGAMON RIVER CORRIDOR provides an opportunity for LCF to partner with other land owners and organizations in the Sangamon River Corridor to expand the protected areas along the Sangamon River.
 The Sangamon River Corridor has a rich variety of aquatic resources, particularly mussels - in just a one-mile stretch of this river within the reserve, 17 species of mussels have been identified.
 The mudpuppy, a fully aquatic salamander, is also found in the river and is on the Illinois Threatened species list.
 The state endangered Sangamon phlox is only known from Piatt and Champaign counties in the upper Sangamon River watershed.

-Wide forested corridors along rivers in central Illinois also provide habitat for the crow-sized pileated woodpecker, the largest woodpecker in north America, high protein insects as a food source for birds and nestlings during the breeding season, and again during migration on their long journey back to their winter habitats in Central and South America.
+WIDE FORESTED CORRIDORS along rivers in central Illinois also provide habitat for the crow-sized pileated woodpecker, the largest woodpecker in north America, high protein insects as a food source for birds and nestlings during the breeding season, and again during migration on their long journey back to their winter habitats in Central and South America.
 The Sangamon River Corridor is also a recharge area for the Mahomet Aquifer, that provides drinking water for ~800,000 people.
 The Sangamon River across Piatt County is listed on the Illinois Natural Areas Inventory due to its high diversity of freshwater mussels which are the most imperiled group of species in North America.
 Three of our properties are on the Sangamon River.